MaksymPylypenko/Dota-2-script/README.md

 ### rightclick.ahk
 * `win` - pause/unpause the script + sound notification
+* `capslock` - remapped to "/" ()
 * `b` - hold b then press left click (quick patrul)
 * `v` - hold v then press right click (quick directional move)
 * `alt + right click` - spam right click (pickup runes)
-* `capslock` - remapped to "/"
+* `alt + ~` - uses mouse to resend a courier to the next person

 The next hotkeys should probably be in a different file, since I only use them for tinker.
 * `alt + t` - spams t (rearm, blink out)
 * `alt + 5` - uses smart mana abuse (efficient mana regeneration on fontain)

 ### Known issues
-* Mana abuse works only on 1600x900 resolution.
+* Mana abuse and courier resend works only on 1600x900 resolution.
-* T spammer sometimes fails to stop. (make sure the capslock is off to avoid)
+* T spammer sometimes fails to stop. (fixed by disabling and remapping the capslock)
 * Fails to see an active soul ring because of the hover effect after rearm. (fixed by adding 200ms for double check)

 ### How mana abuse works ?